NCHADataPlatform/brainchartscentiles/README.md

 In this example, we generate fake data for each site, adding a year to each subject's age, simulating a second timepoint, and altering the distribution parameters.
 This would not be done for your sample but it is necessary here.
 For each site, make a longitudinal second session with altered site parameters, generate new cortical thickness measures.
 The code won't be shown here but the dataframe brainChartsDFFake is made

-Calibrate the full fake samples
+Calibrate the full fake samples:

 ````
 fakeSampleCBIC <- calibrateBrainCharts(filter(brainChartsDFFake, study == "HBNCBIC2"), phenotype = phenotype)